Power News We love to talk!

 For its future business, the state-owned electric utilities company is also looking at opportunities in electric vehicle charging stations, battery storage, railway electrification and telecommunication works with Railtel, according to Jha.

-- Karnataka to import 1,000 MW power Read more
+- Authorise govt. to cancel power pact with discoms Read more